+Maria Ribeiro1

+António Fernandes2

+Alda Matos3

-Maria Ribeiro1 António Fernandes2 Alda Matos3 Paula Cabo4
+Paula Cabo4

+SUMMARY

 There is a great deal of evidence that establishes a direct relationship between a community's entrepreneurship and local economic development.
 Countless researchers argue that any economic development process is associated with innovations generated by entrepreneurs.
 In this way, entrepreneurship is associated, in most cases, with the introduction of innovations in the economy, resulting in the evolution and development of society itself.
-The objective of this article is to analyze the phenomenon of entrepreneurship and innovation in micro and small businesses from two municipalities in the district of Bragança, Portugal (Bragança and Macedo de Cavaleiros), as well as their contribution to local development.
+The purpose of this communication is to analyze the phenomenon of entrepreneurship and innovation in micro and small companies in Bragança and Macedo de Cavaleiros as well as their contribution to local development.
 Data collection was carried out through semi-structured interviews based on the questionnaire of a study completed in Barcelona, by the University of Catalonia, in 2006.
-Data were collected from 65 companies from November 2010 to February 2011.
-The data results reveal that the majority of entrepreneurs are male (70.8%), have an average of 44.7 years of age, have up to 9 years of schooling (65.4%) and before the creation of their own company, worked for others (83.1%).
+Data from 65 companies were collected from November 2010 to February 2011.
+The results show that the majority of entrepreneurs are male (70.8%), are on average 44.7 years old, are up to 9 years old schooling (65.4%) and before the creation of the company itself, worked for others (83.1%).
+These entrepreneurs operate in several sectors of activity, with emphasis on commerce and restaurants and civil construction.
+The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros, making a positive contribution to local development. he has up to 9 years of schooling (65.4%) and before the creation of his own company, he worked for others (83.1%).
+These entrepreneurs operate in several sectors of activity, with emphasis on commerce and restaurants and civil construction.
+The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros, making a positive contribution to local development. he has up to 9 years of schooling (65.4%) and before the creation of his own company, he worked for others (83.1%).
 These entrepreneurs operate in different sectors of activity, with emphasis on commerce and restaurants and civil construction.
-The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros,
+The companies studied employ, on average, 5 workers and 50.8% achieve a turnover of up to 100,000 euros, making a positive contribution to local development.

-Key words: Entrepreneurship, Innovation, Micro-small companies, Local development.
+Key words: Local development, Entrepreneurship, Innovation, Micro-small companies.